apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 education institutions will be (already are) making significant use of free and open source software solutions** and that use will be more effective and more confident because of the value Apereo is adding to it.
-If they're not using Sakai as a learning management system or OpenCast for lecture capture or
+If they're not using Sakai as a learning management system or OpenCast for lecture capture or an open source ERP, they're most certainly using WordPress or Drupal somewhere or are generating and transforming CSV files representing institutional data or integrating across SaaS vendor products or educators are using open source text editors to author lesson plans or...
+There's tremendous breadth of opportortunity for higher education to benefit from open source, so there's tremendous breadth of opportunity for Apereo to add value to higher education's benefiting from open source.

 **Strategy:**